SoukainaEZZAMANE/howtodoo/Odoo v8 on Ubuntu 14-04 LTS.md

 `sudo chown root: /etc/init.d/odoo`

-If you want to start openerp when the machine starts, execute the following commands:
+If you want to start odoo when the machine starts, execute the following commands:

 `cd /etc/init.d`